akaalias/getunblah/pages/get-set-up.md

 ### You're Set Up – Let's Play!

 Yay!
 You should be able to run your first session.

-Definitely PLAY around with the app.
+**Definitely PLAY around with the app.**

 See how it's listening to you and how you're triggering the app's speech recognition, even if you're not on a reall call yet!

 ![](https://raw.githubusercontent.com/akaalias/getunblah/main/assets/images/unblah-running-session-red.png)

-### Example: Zoom Audio Settings

-## All set?
-- Great!
-- Make sure you take a moment for [Part 2: How to get comfortable (15 minutes)](/v1/get-comfortable)
+### Preparing a Video Conferencing Call
+You can use Unblah in tandem with most video conference call services, like MS Teams, Zoom, Google Hangouts, WebEx etc.

+The basic settings are always the same, but you may have to custom-select your audio input and output as follows:

+1. Your audio input (your mic) can be whatever you usually use
+2. Your audio output (your speakers) MUST be your headphones (so that the app doesn't trigger when someone else is talking)

+## Next Up: Get Comfortable

+Continue your journey with [Part 2 – Get comfortable (15 minutes, optional)](/v1/get-comfortable).